 - Stage II.
 Cancer has spread to the lymph nodes in the abdomen.

 - Stage III.
 Cancer has spread to other parts of the body.
-Testicular cancer most commonly spreads to the lungs, liver, bones and brain.
+Testicular cancer most commonly spreads to the lungs and liver.

-Surgery to remove your testicle (radical inguinal orchiectomy) is the primary treatment for nearly all stages and types of testicular cancer.
+- Surgery to remove your testicle (radical inguinal orchiectomy) is the primary treatment for nearly all stages and types of testicular cancer.
 To remove your testicle, your surgeon makes an incision in your groin and extracts the entire testicle through the opening.
 A prosthetic, saline-filled testicle can be inserted if you choose.
-You'll receive anesthetics during surgery.
-All surgical procedures carry a risk of pain, bleeding and infection.

-You may also have surgery to remove the lymph nodes in your groin (retroperitoneal lymph node dissection).
-Sometimes this is done at the same time as surgery to remove your testicle.
-In other cases it can be done later.
-The lymph nodes are removed through a large incision in your abdomen.
-Your surgeon takes care to avoid severing nerves surrounding the lymph nodes, but in some cases severing the nerves may be unavoidable.
-Severed nerves can cause difficulty with ejaculation, but won't prevent you from having an erection.
+- Surgery to remove nearby lymph nodes (retroperitoneal lymph node dissection) is performed through an incision in your abdomen.
+Your surgeon takes care to avoid damaging nerves surrounding the lymph nodes, but in some cases harm to the nerves may be unavoidable.
+Damaged nerves can cause difficulty with ejaculation, but won't prevent you from having an erection.

 - Take care of yourself.
 Make healthy choices in your everyday life to prepare for cancer treatment.
 Eat a healthy diet with a variety of fruits and vegetables.
 Get plenty of rest so that you wake each morning feeling refreshed.
 Eliminate unnecessary stress so that you can concentrate on getting well.
 Try to exercise most days of the week.
 If you smoke, stop.
 Talk to your doctor about medications and other strategies to help you stop smoking.